IlBiondo97/Radix-16-Booth-Encoded-Multiplier/README.md

 |   |── multiplier_shift_reg.sv  # Shift register for the Multiplier operand
 |   |── pp_carry_shift_reg.sv    # Shift register for partial products and carries
 |   |── pp_gen.sv                # Partial products generator module
+|
+|── sw/
+|   |──init_sim.py               # Python script to initialize simulation
+|   |──test_mul.do               # Do script to execute the simultation on Questasim simulator and save waves into vcd file
 │
 │── tb/                          # SystemVerilog testbench code
 │   │── mul_tb.sv                # Testbench for the Multiplier